University of Washington Policy Directory

 A staff member of the investigation office meets with each complainant to gather information about the complaint and to provide information about the complaint process, including the complainant's rights and options under this and other University policies.
 After initial review of the complaint, the complainant will be informed of the action the University will take.

 Before an investigation is opened, protective measures will be considered and implemented as they are reasonably available.
-Protective measures may include changing academic, living, transportation, and/or working arrangements, and taking steps to limit contact between the individuals involved.
-As necessary, investigation offices will assist individuals potentially at risk with safety planning, either directly or with the assistance of other University offices, such as the confidential support offices in Section 11 or SafeCampus.
+Protective measures may include changing academic, living, transportation, and/or working arrangements and taking steps to limit contact between the individuals involved.
+As necessary, investigation offices will assist individuals potentially at risk with safety planning, either directly or with the assistance of other University offices, such as SafeCampus or the confidential support offices in the Campus-Based Confidential Advocates section.

 C. Confidentiality